francoiskroll/FramebyFrame/README.md

 * `zt0`: Zeitgeber 0 (ZT0).
 What is the time of your sunrise?
 * `dayduration`: how long does the day last in your experiment?
 By day, we mean lights ON.

 These are only brief notes on the settings, please refer to the documentation for the full explanations, especially if you get stuck.

+> Are you getting _Error: vector memory exhausted (limit reached?)_ (or similar)?
+Please check Troubleshooting section in DOCUMENTATION.md.

 `vpSorter` should write _220531_14_RAWs.csv_ in your experiment folder.
 The format is fairly simple: